You can use the following variable types in Workflows and Customer Lists.

 |System-defined (Workflow and Customer List)||N/A: Listed in the Formula Builder (Map and Calculate step in Rules or Data Sources)||Rules and Data Sources|

 - Variable Names

-- Spaces should not be used in variable names, however, you can use the underscore character.
+- Do not include spaces in variable names.
+Alternatively, you can use underscore character.

 - Rule variables and workflow-level variables can have the same name.

 - The following reserved words cannot be used as variable names:

 - The following reserved words cannot be appended to variable names:

 - The following reserved words cannot be prepended to variable names:

 The reserved words are not case-sensitive.

 - Global Variables